• Skip to primary navigation

 • salt and pepper

-• In a small bowl, put 2 teaspoons butter, 2 teaspoons lemon juice, and ½ teaspoon garlic powder.
+• Put butter, lemon juice, and garlic powder in a small bowl.
 Microwave for 10 seconds and mix well.

 • Brush both sides of the fillets with the butter mixture.
 Do this quickly before the solution firms up.